* Public Comments, Questions & City Responses are Posted Under "Related Information"

 - A place where anyone can just “hang out,” without a personal improvement plan.

 - A facility that is poorly managed and detracts from the surrounding community.

-	Services a Virginia Beach housing resource center could provide:
+Services a Virginia Beach housing resource center will provide:

 - Centralized intake and assessment